LGBTQ community, people of color in the crosshairs of banned book movement - NewsBreak

 - “642 Things to Write About,” by the San Francisco Writers’ Grotto is a book filled with writing prompts to help with writer’s block.

-*This story has been corrected.
-The Pennsylvania school district reversed course on the ban of the Obama biography after student-led protests.

-The post LGBTQ community, people of color in the crosshairs of banned book movement appeared first on Minnesota Reformer .
+The post LGBTQ community, people of color in the crosshairs of banned book movement appeared first on Florida Phoenix .

 Comments / 0